kinnala/scikit-fem/docs/gettingstarted.rst

 Step 3: Create a mesh
 =====================

-The default constructors of :class:`~skfem.mesh.Mesh` classes initialize a unit square:
+The default constructors of :class:`~skfem.mesh.Mesh` initialize a unit square:

 .. doctest::